Old Fashioned Porcupine Meatballs

 - 1/2 finely chopped onion

-- 1 cup instant rice uncooked
+- 1 cup long grain rice uncooked (Minute (instant) rice can be substituted)

 - 2 eggs